raspberrypilearning/blender-tiled-floor/en/step_3.md

 ### Create one row of 8 tiles

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-An <span style="color: #0faeb0">**array modifier**</span> creates copies of an object that can be offset to create a pattern of repetative objects.
+An <span style="color: #0faeb0">**array modifier**</span> creates copies of an object that can be placed at a distance to create a pattern of repetative objects.
 An Architect could use an array modifier to create a staircase for a home from just one step.
 Or when designing a model for an office building they could use an array modifier to place trees along a path.

 ![A highlgihted stair object that has been duplicated and offset to create a staircase.](images/stair-array.png){:width="300px"}